 The authors describe the characteristics of Exponential Organizations (ExOs) in detail and managed to mould them into a comprehensive model.
 The model consists of 11 main aspects in which the authors think ExOs differ from more "traditional" organizations.
 Here's a short 60 second video to get you quickly up to speed.
 Besides watching this video, we highly recommend you to read the book.
 It's packed with great case studies and a lot of food for thought on the future of work.

-As shown in the model on the right, the authors believe the brain is a good metaphor for their acronyms (IDEAS SCALE).
-“The right brain manages growth, creativity and uncertainty, while the left brain focuses on order, control and stability”.
+The authors believe the brain is a good metaphor for their acronyms (IDEAS SCALE).
+"The right brain manages growth, creativity and uncertainty, while the left brain focuses on order, control and stability".

 We think both the acronyms (of which Yuri admitted that it took some creative efforts to turn them into "IDEAS SCALE") and the metaphor of the brain are quite far-fetched.
 Still, the content of the book is inspirational and very useful for both startups and larger organizations in order to get familiar with a fast changing business world.